Eddie Kendricks

 On this date in 1939, Black singer Eddie Kendricks was born in Union Springs, AL.

 He was a founder member of the Primes in the late 1950s, an R&B vocal group that moved to Detroit in 1960 and formed the basis of the Temptations.
-His wavering falsetto vocals were an essential part of the group's sound throughout their first decade when they recorded on Motown Records.
+His wavering falsetto vocals were essential to the group's sound throughout their first decade when they recorded on Motown Records.

 He was singled out as lead vocalist on their first major hit, "The Way You Do The Things You Do," and was also given a starring role on the 1966 U.S. number 29 "Get Ready."
 David Ruffin gradually assumed the group's leadership, but in 1971, Kendricks was showcased on "Just My Imagination," one of their most affecting love ballads.